2024 Las Vegas Raiders season

 The 2024 season was the Las Vegas Raiders' 55th in the National Football League (NFL), their 65th overall, their fifth in Las Vegas, and their only season under the head coach/general manager tandem of Antonio Pierce and Tom Telesco.
 Unable to improve on their 8–9 record from 2023, the Raiders failed to qualify for the playoffs for the third consecutive season (and the 20th time in 22 seasons), and instead went 4–13 for their third consecutive losing season.
 Their .235 winning percentage was their poorest since 2014.
 It was their first season since 2018 when they were based in Oakland placing last in the AFC West.

 The Raiders fired Pierce two days after the season ended.
 Two days later, Telesco was also fired.
 For the first time since 2006 when they were based in Oakland, the team did not win a single game against their AFC West opponents.

+On a brighter note, rookie tight end Brock Bowers broke Darren Waller's record for the most receptions in a season as a Raider with 112; the previous record was 107.